kiarashplusplus/expo-gemini-live/README.md

 The Expo client now includes:

 - A **Pre-Join** experience where you can set the FastAPI base URL, choose your display name, and provide a short system prompt.
-- A **Session** screen with a Daily-powered video view, live transcripts, audio meters, and controls to send text prompts or hang up.
+- A **Session** screen with split Daily-powered video panes (local preview + Gemini remote feed), live transcripts, audio meters, and controls to send text prompts, restart the transport, or hang up.
-- A reusable `VoiceSessionProvider` that wraps the Pipecat RN SDK + Daily transport, handles permissions, and streams transcripts/audio levels through Zustand state.
+- A reusable `VoiceSessionProvider` that wraps the Pipecat RN SDK + Daily transport, handles camera/mic permissions, primes devices via `transport.initDevices()`, and streams transcripts/audio levels through Zustand state.

 Because Pipecat relies on native Daily modules, this project uses the [@daily-co/config-plugin-rn-daily-js](https://github.com/daily-co/rn-daily-js-expo-config-plugin) plugin.
 You need to generate development builds (Expo Go will not load the native modules).